 This program, when run, will ask “What’s one thing you’re grateful for?”
-When you answer, it will say “For the next few seconds, visualize what life would be life if you didn’t have this thing.”
+When you answer, it will say “For the next few seconds, visualize what life would be like if you didn’t have this thing.”
 Then, it will pause for 10 seconds (showing nothing else to the user during this time).
-Next it will say “Remind yourself now how your life is improved by this thing that you’re grateful for.”
+Next it will say “Now remind yourself how your life is improved by this thing that you’re grateful for.”
 It will then pause for another 10 seconds.
 This whole process will repeat a total of 3 times.

 Not only does the *repeat keyword help prevent your hands from getting tired, but it makes it easier to make changes to your GT program later on.
 If you decide to write out repetitious stuff rather than using the repeat keyword, for instance using: